Sign up

 6. Mader’s Biology by Sylvia Mader

-Mader’s Biology is another solid textbook that covers the fundamental concepts that are the requirements for the GRE.
-It’s especially useful for those looking to strengthen their knowledge of cellular biology, genetics, and organismal biology, providing easy-to-understand explanations and diagrams to enhance learning.
+Mader’s Biology is another great undergraduate textbook covering the basic requirements for the GRE.
+It’s particularly strong in areas of cellular biology, genetics, and organismal biology, and it’s simple and easy to understand with diagrams and explanations to improve learning.

 Conclusion